ukhas/habitat/docs/messages.rst

-When the message is received by habitat, it takes the difference between **time_uploaded** and UTC on the server running habitat, and adds that difference to **time_created** to get the time that the message was created, with clock-difference compensated, to with a few seconds (which is accurate enough for our purposes).
-This "calculated" time, and the real local time when habitat received the message (**time_received**), are stored.
+When the message is received by habitat, it takes the difference between **time_uploaded** and UTC on the server running habitat, and adds that difference to **time_created** to get the time that the message was created, with any clock-difference compensated, to within a few seconds (which is accurate enough for our purposes).
+This "calculated" time is stored;
+**time_uploaded** is discarded and replaced with the current server time.

 The type and contents of **data** are entirely specific to the message type.
 **data** is passed as-is to the Message initialiser, but this intialiser will